bloominstituteoftechnology/node-db-challenge/README.md

   - a unique id.
   - a description of what needs to be done.
   - a notes column to add additional information.
-  - a flag that indicates if the action has been completed.
+  - a flag that indicates if the action has been complete.

 Feel free to name the tables and fields anything you want. **Add relationships** as you see fit.